onedebos/weather-app/README.md

 # Weather App

 > In this project, I build a weather app using promises and the Fetch API.
-I'd be using the API provided by openweatherapp.com.
+In this project, I also considered using async and await functions but chose to use promises instead.
+For API calls, I used the API provided by openweatherapp.com.

 ![screenshot](./screenshot.png)